ysmohith-07/randomwalk-ds-assessment-saimohith/README.md

    Guide for installing Jupyter Notebook in Local system: https://test-jupyter.readthedocs.io/en/latest/install.html

-3) Save the notebook and push it into Github.
-Share the commit link into the Google Form: https://forms.gle/QCfjjyQQ5jnoegNe9
+3) Save the notebook and push it into forked Github github repo.
+Take a screencast video demonstrating the working solution in your system and upload the video into the forked github repo.

+   Guide to pushing code into Github Repo: https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github

+5) Share the repository link into the Google Form: https://forms.gle/QCfjjyQQ5jnoegNe9

 ## Questions: